G-Node/nix/Contributing.md

 4. Send us a pull request with your changes.
    The pull request message should explain the changes and reference the *issue* addressed by your code.
    Your pull request will be reviewed by one of our team members.
+   Pull requests should never be merged by the author of the contribution, but by another team member.
+   Merge conflicts or errors reported by travis should be resolved by the original author before the request is merged.

 The issue tracker